facebook/react-native/README.md

 });
 ```

-More documentation, tutorials, and more on the [React Native website](http://facebook.github.io/react-native/).
+Further documentation, tutorials, and more on the [React Native website](http://facebook.github.io/react-native/docs/getting-started.html).